lzm0/lzm0/README.md

   \/_____/ \/_/ \/_/  \/_/ \/_____/     \/_____/ \/_/

 ```
-- 🔭 I’m currently a Software Engineer using Scala
+- 🔭 I’m currently a Computer Science student at the University of Toronto
 - 📕 Functional Programmer
 - 😄 Pronouns: he/him/his
 - 📮 You can contact me via github@zimo.li